 - Creating the Black Lives Matter Cultural Initiative led by the African Heritage Cultural Arts Center to better support and elevate Miami-Dade's Black arts organizations and Black artists.
-As part of this racial equity initiative, the Department convened a series of roundtable conversation with Black leaders of Miami-Dade's arts and cultural institutions. - Developing a resilient cultural community by providing more opportunities for capacity and professional skill-building for cultural organizations, artists, arts administrators, and arts educators, (e.g., Creative Capital in English and Spanish); All Kids Included inclusion strategies and universal design trainings; Regional Teaching Artists Certification, providing credentials to teaching artists to provide classroom instruction and curriculum integration, that are accepted and recognized in schools across 5 counties; National Arts Marketing Project conference participation; Playwright Development Program; Arts Help; Artist Access and Audience Access mini-grants.
+As part of this racial equity initiative, the Department convened a series of roundtable conversation with Black leaders of Miami-Dade's arts and cultural institutions.
+The Black Arts Alliance is now being developed to continue this important work. - Developing a resilient cultural community by providing more opportunities for capacity and professional skill-building for cultural organizations, artists, arts administrators, and arts educators, (e.g., Artists Professional Development in English and Spanish); All Kids Included inclusion strategies and universal design trainings; Regional Teaching Artists Certification, providing credentials to teaching artists to provide classroom instruction and curriculum integration, that are accepted and recognized in schools across 5 counties; National Arts Marketing Project conference participation; Playwright Development Program; Arts Help; Artist Access and Audience Access mini-grants.

-Assembling the All Kids Included Think Tank with community, cultural and medical practitioners focused on making the arts accessible to kids with disabilities.

-- Convening Roundtable Conversations with the cultural community, gathering input directly from artists and arts practitioners, to determine (in real-time) the priority needs, to test new program ideas and initiatives and to inform the Department's planning process. - Cultivating new and diverse leadership through the Miami Emerging Arts Leaders program by providing young and new arts administrators with resources and opportunities to build their professional skills, share best practices, network and more effectively serve as leaders for their organizations and the broader arts community while encouraging resiliency through planned leadership succession - Conducting market research to refine programming and promotional initiatives for the Department's cultural facilities and programs. - o Increasing professional development opportunities for Department staff to ensure continued familiarity with best strategies and practices in arts management in support of our cultural community. - Establishing Arts Resilient 305. an initiative to increase awareness about the impact of climate change and the importance of resiliency and environmental sustainability of the Countywide Resilient as part 305 strategy (ArtsResilient305.org).
+- Assembling the All Kids Included Think Tank with community, cultural and medical practitioners focused on making the arts accessible to kids with disabilities. - Convening Roundtable Conversations with the cultural community, gathering input directly from artists and arts practitioners, to determine (in real-time) the priority needs, to test new program ideas and initiatives and to inform the Department's planning process. - Cultivating new and diverse leadership through the Miami Emerging Arts Leaders program by providing young and new arts administrators with resources and opportunities to build their professional skills, share best practices, network and more effectively serve as leaders for their organizations and the broader arts community while encouraging resiliency through planned leadership succession practices. - Conducting market research to refine programming and promotional initiatives for the Department's cultural facilities and programs. - o Increasing professional development opportunities for Department staff to ensure continued familiarity with best strategies and practices in arts management in support of our cultural community. - o Establishing Arts Resilient 305, an initiative to increase awareness about the impact of climate change and the importance of resiliency and environmental sustainability Countywide Resilient part of the 305 as (ArtsResilient305.org).
+The Department will be participating in the Aspen Ideas: Climate conference taking place in May 2022, organizing artists interventions and temporary public arts projects in collaboration with the City of Miami Beach.